-It was a dull conversation for the man sitting in a nearby darkened corner, yet he listened all the same.
+It was a dull conversation for the man sitting in a darkened corner nearby, yet he listened all the same.
 For listening was exactly what he had been paid to do.

-It was a country of lush green forests, fields and rolling hills and rivers that cut and flowed where they may to the lakes and ponds they fed.
-Amidst it all were the cities of man: made of brick, stone, iron and wood, many were walled to the outside and all pumped to the beat of industry.
+It was a country of lush green forests, fields, rolling hills, and rivers that cut and flowed where they may to the lakes and ponds they fed.
+Amidst it all were the cities of man, built from brick, stone, iron, and wood, and all of them pumping to the beat of industry.
 Those ruling over it were a wealthy group of sixty administrators of the sixty regions.
 Most were titled minister and a dozen again called Lord with one Lord Master to rule over them all.

 Upon the dais, behind a small string quartet and seated in a chair of polished wood decorated with gems and gold, Grenjin Howland did just that.

 The man watching the ministers on Lord Master Howland’s behalf was a swordsman of considerable skill from the Midlands Republic of Gildriad.
-Itself a country on the continent of the same name found on the far western side of the known world.
+Itself a country on Gildriad continent found on the far western side of the known world.

 Even in matching finery, however, there was still a level of contempt rained upon him by those who felt themselves to be his superiors.
-Tryst Reine was born in a foreign land to modestly wealthy parents and in the eyes of these aristocrats, that made him lesser than they.
+Tryst Reine was born in a foreign land to modest parents of above average means and in the eyes of these aristocrats, that made him lesser than they.
 Yet, for all their snobbery they still feared him.
 These men all knew that their wealth made poor armour against a man who bore the title of Master of Blades.

-I suppose I should go among them as well and see what the sheep are bleating about this evening.
-Tryst thought to himself while laying his guitar back in its wooden case.
+I suppose I should go among them as well and see what the sheep are bleating about this evening, Tryst thought to himself while laying his prized guitar back in its wooden case.

-It was part of Tryst’s duties to report any conversations of interest he overheard to the Lord Master and he would hear no more by the hearth.
+It was part of Tryst’s duties to report any conversations of interest he overheard to the Lord Master and it was clear that he would hear no more by the hearth.